 Similarly, in terms of lifestyle matters, traditionally, Lent was a time of greater austerity in people’s personal lives.
 This became a problem from about the middle of the nineteenth century when many of the "Protestant" churches in the English-speaking countries began to be associated with the more extreme wing of the temperance movement.

 This led to a problem re the observance of Lent.
-If people assumed that their churches were expecting them to abstain from alcohol as part of being a member in good standing, it would be very difficult then to add, “Oh, and in addition to giving up the grog year-round, would you also cut down your meat consumption during Lent and possibly think of giving up chocolate for Lent?”
+If people assumed that their churches were expecting them to abstain from alcohol as part of being a member in good standing, it would be very difficult then to add, “Oh, and in addition to giving up the booze year-round, would you also cut down your meat consumption during Lent and possibly think of giving up chocolate for Lent?”
 For many, that would really be stretching the friendship.
 And anyway, the expectations re refraining from alcohol gave a Lenten character to the whole year.
-As I said in terms of worship, in the typical "Protestant" church, including at least two of the Uniting Church’s three parent churches, as far as lifestyle expectations were concerned, Lent lasted the whole year long.
+As I said earlier in terms of worship, in the typical "Protestant" church (including at least two of the Uniting Church’s three parent churches), as far as lifestyle expectations were concerned, Lent lasted the whole year long.

 Please note: these comments about the relationship of the de-emphasis upon Lent in some churches with the worship styles and with the influence of the temperance movement in these churches are only my theories, but they’re theories I’m sticking with until proven otherwise.

 In any event, times have changed.

 In terms of worship, we today are heirs of the ecumenical movement.
 "Protestants" and Catholics have influenced each other’s styles of worship.
 Catholics today worship in the language of their local community rather than in Latin, and sing hymns as part of their worship.
 "Protestants" today celebrate Holy Communion more often than in the past (not as often as we should, but more often than we did), have far shorter sermons than in the past, and have a far less “gloomy” style of worship generally than in the past.